Why Geothermal Brines Are the Future of Sustainable Lithium Extraction

 • No New Land Use Required

-Geothermal power plants already operate with closed-loop systems, reinjecting brine back into the reservoir after it has been used.
-By integrating innovative lithium extraction solutions into the existing brine flow, it is possible to add lithium recovery without building new mines or disturbing additional land.
+Geothermal power plants already run on closed-loop systems, reinjecting brine into the reservoir after use.
+Integrating innovative lithium extraction solutions into the existing brine flow enables lithium to be recovered without building new mines or disturbing more land.

 • Minimal Water Use

 Unlike hard rock mining, which can consume up to 500,000 gallons of water per metric ton of lithium produced, geothermal lithium extraction happens in a closed-loop system.
-The brine is processed, minerals are removed, and the fluid is reinjected - dramatically reducing freshwater demand.
+The brine is processed, minerals are removed, and the fluid is reinjected, significantly reducing freshwater demand.

 • Lower Carbon Footprint